MIDS-scaling-up/v2/week04/hw/README.md

 We shall be using this dataset to benchmark a number of ML models.

-First set up a CPU based to run your models.
+First set up a CPU based VW to run your models.
+CPU is better suited to sparse tables we use here.
 I set it up like below.
 ```
 ibmcloud sl vs create --datacenter=lon06 --hostname=hw04cpu --domain=darragh.com --os=UBUNTU_16_64 --flavor C1_8Xbilling=hourly --san --disk=100 --disk=2000 --network 1000  --key=1418191
 ```
-As before check the VM created with `ibmcloud sl vs list` Login like `ssh -i /home/darragh/.ssh/id_rsa 158.176.93.70 -l root` or `ssh root@158.176.93.70`
+As before check the VM created with `ibmcloud sl vs list`
+Login like `ssh -i /home/darragh/.ssh/id_rsa 158.176.93.70 -l root` or `ssh root@158.176.93.70`

 Once logged into the VM as `root` user, **Install docker**: